-6. The Compliance Committee is invited to examine the information contained in the attached synthesis analysis and agree upon the relevant recommendations to put forward to COP20.
+6. The Compliance Committee is expected to examine the information contained in the attached updated Synthesis Analysis and provide guidance on how to progress work on this matter.

-Synthesis Analysis of the Information Provided in the National Implementation Reports Submitted by Contracting Parties for the Biennium 2014-2015
+Updated Synthesis Analysis of the Information Provided in the National Implementation Reports Submitted by Contracting Parties for the Biennium 2014-2015